VanessaAoki/JavaScript-Tests/README.md

 ## Getting Started

-### Running locally
-To run this project, you only need a computer with a browser (like Google Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari, etc.) installed, and follow these steps:
+To run this project, you only need to follow these steps:

 1. In your terminal, type the following, to clone this repository: